axiomgaming/lostark_theory/README.md

 #### Shadowhunter
 1. **Demonic Impulse**: The Composure effect does not activate when Demonize ends.
 Upon Demonize, Demonic Skill Cooldown is reset, and Crit Rate (+0/15/30%) while Demonic Mode is active.
 2. **Perfect Suppression**: Normal Skill Damage (+20/25/30%).
 Shadowburst Meter +50% for all skills.
 Disables Demonize.

 ---

+## Engraving Drop Rates

+Assuming all engravings are equally likely to appear on a given piece of dropped gear, there are $43 + 2 = 45$ possible engravings for every drop.
+This means there are ${45 \choose 2} = 990$ possible configurations.
+For rings and earrings, this means that a piece with your ideal stats (say, Specialization with Ambush Master and Remaining Energy) will drop one out of every $990 \times 6 = 5940$ times.
+Necklaces are rarer since each you need 2 combat stats to line up, reducing the ideal drop to one out of every $990 * 6 * 6 = 35640$ times.

+---